iAyon/100DaysOfMLCode/Coursework.md

 ## Note :
 * Please try to finish the monthly targets of Month 1 as soon as possible , so that you can get ample amount for time for exploring the courses in Month 2 .
 They are rock strong courses to work upon which will require a lot of commitment , time and patience !!
 * If you like to get theoretical notes for Mathematical concepts of Month 1 , view it in the Miscellaneous Section .
-* It`s not mandatory to do all the courses mentioned above , if you are quite fluent with these parts , you are free to skip them out and move on to Month 2 targets.
+* It is not mandatory to do all the courses mentioned above , if you are quite fluent with these parts , you are free to skip them out and move on to Month 2 targets.
 * There are no weekly assignments for the coursework , if you want to do the assignments , check for them in the respective course links shared above .

 ## Month 2